-Several factors determine the eating quality of winter squash and pumpkins and, unfortunately, those factors are not always compatible with maximum profits.
-That's especially true for wholesale growers, who have little incentive to go the extra mile for great-tasting squash.
-Direct market growers, though, have the opportunity to produce the highest quality squash and then charge a premium price for it.
+Several factors determine the eating quality of winter squash and pumpkins, but these factors are not always compatible with maximum profits.
+This is especially true for wholesale growers, who have little incentive to go the extra mile to deliver great-tasting squash.
+Direct-market growers, on the other hand, are in a position to produce the highest quality squash and to offer it at a premium.
+And home gardeners certainly have the luxury of growing and enjoying the finest varieties.

-If growing great-tasting squash and pumpkins is your goal, you will want to read Dr. Loy's recommendations for harvest and postharvest handling to improve eating quality.
-Here are the basic considerations.
+To achieve this goal, it helps to understand some of the dynamics between yield versus eating quality, as well as a few key points concerning harvesting and storage.
+If growing great-tasting squash and pumpkins is your goal, you will want to read Dr. Loy's recommendations for superior eating quality.

 Good eating quality is determined mainly by the percentage of sugars and starch in the edible portion of the squash.